Use this REST API to send simple, published push messages to contact lists.

-- Said app needs to be installed on a mobile device with push enabled, which triggers consent with Watson Campaign Automation.
+- Said app needs to be installed on a mobile device with push enabled, which triggers consent with Acoustic Campaign.

 - An org admin user with push enabled and a token is the user that intends to make the API calls.

 - A user created a simple push message that is published on this org.

 Once this has been set up, the user can send a simple published push message to a contact source.

 The API user builds an app to do the things that are needed, but if an app isn’t built or ready, one can always use a tool like Swagger to explore the capability of this API.

 What must be provided to the API call